koding/kdlearn/guides/collaboration/index.md

 ### What does "Kick" do?
 This is available to the host if they want to remove someone from a shared session without ending the session.

+### Do sessions "auto-close"?
+Generally, we recommend that you exit/close your sessions yourself.
+However, there are situations when you cannot close/end your session (e.g. browser crash).
+In such cases, you have up to one (1) minute to reconnect otherwise at the end of a minute, all sessions are auto-terminated.

 ![Collaboration 1](watch-kick.png)